yongsen-ruan/HugoAcademicSite/content/authors/admin/_index.md

 ---
 # Display name
-title: Yongsen Ruan (阮永森)
+title: Yongsen Ruan \n (阮永森)

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD
+role: Postdoctoral Fellow

 # Organizations/Affiliations to show in About widget
 organizations: